The Institute 2022 Gets Freaky With Nature

 The Institute movie poster

 Light on the dark and mysterious for most of the 1-hour 29-minute runtime, The Institute pits Marie and Danny against a creepy old dude running a fertility clinic.
-Having already suffered through the loss of a child and in the middle of grieving, her husband Danny finds an online treatment center that promises miracles.
+Having already suffered through the loss of a child and in the middle of grieving, her husband, Danny, finds an online treatment center that promises miracles.
 The retreat and animal sanctuary are run by Dr. Arthur Lands and a strange monotone nurse who immediately cause a suspicious eye to be thrown their way.
 Both seem to have been inspired by classic villains from cartoons.
-Dr. Lands reminded me of a taller version of something akin to Dr. Evil from Austin Powers sans the scar on his eye and bald head.
+Dr. Lands reminded me of a taller version of something akin to Dr. Evil from Austin Powers, sans the scar on his eye and bald head.

 The Institute

-When Danny and Marie’s exuberant romp knocks over a lamp one night, he tries to talk to Marie about the fact he discovered a hidden camera in it.
+When Danny and Marie’s exuberant romp knocks over a lamp one night, he tries to talk to Marie about the fact that he discovered a hidden camera in it.
 The Institute is the type of movie that likes to simply gaslight its audience from every direction.
-Under the doctor’s spell when he tells her she is almost fully repaired and good as new, Marie denies anything is wrong.
-What’s more, when Danny finally confronts the doctor himself, there is some expertly fabulous deflection there too.
+Under the doctor’s spell, when he tells her she is almost fully repaired and good as new, Marie denies anything is wrong.
+What’s more, when Danny finally confronts the doctor himself, there is some expertly fabulous deflection there, too.

 It’s not for me, it’s for humanity!